The Mummy's Tomb: Production

-The Mummy's Tomb director was former film editor who worked in the England in the 1930s working with people like Alexander Korda films like The Scarlet Pimpernel.
+The Mummy's Tomb director was a former film editor who worked in England in the 1930s working with people like Alexander Korda films like The Scarlet Pimpernel.
 His subsequent work in Hollywood as a director predominantly consisted of b-films including The Mummy's Tomb.
 The onscreen credits and contemporary reviews list George Robinson as the director of photography, early Hollywood Reporter production charts credit Harry Neuman.
-Lon Chaney, Jr. renewed his contract with Universal Pictures in February 1942 and made his first appearance as the Mummy in The Mummy's Tomb, a role he would reprise in two Universal films: The Mummy's Curse and The Mummy's Ghost.
+Lon Chaney Jr. renewed his contract with Universal Pictures in February 1942 and made his first appearance as the Mummy in The Mummy's Tomb, a role he would reprise in two Universal films: The Mummy's Curse and The Mummy's Ghost.
+Recent naturalized United States citizen Wallace Ford reprised his role as Babe Hanson.

 Production on the film began on June 1 and ended in mid-June 1942.

 Parts of the film use elements from previous Universal Pictures.
-This includes footage from The Mummy's Hand, Frankenstein and Bride of Frankenstein with the film's music score containing portions of music written for The Invisible Woman.
+This includes footage from The Mummy's Hand, Frankenstein, Bride of Frankenstein and The Ghost of Frankenstein with the film's music score containing portions of music written for The Invisible Woman.
 It also reuses the Shelby House on Universal's backlot originally for the film Uncle Tom's Cabin (1927) for the Banning residence.
+The 2023 BearManor Media book "The Mummy's Tomb" by Tom Weaver et al. provides the full story of the making of the movie, plus script, pressbook and other extras.